CICCIOSGAMINO/easy-pid-file/README.md

 ### Intro
 Easy management of the crucial file.pid with minimal impact on the code (no more than one line of code), with a little and easy implementation the goal of this library is to forget the file.pid management.
-Be careful with the path parameter,write a value path ('/run/mynodeprocess.pid'). if the path is not valid or the process does NOT have the permission to that folder a ENOENT or EACCES raised.
+Pass a valid path parameter for your OS  ('/var/mynodeprocess.pid'), if the path is not valid or the process does NOT have the permission to that folder a ENOENT or EACCES raised.

 ### HOW it works
-When you use the requirement statement in the head of the file pass a valid path where to put the file with the name of your pid file, example :
+When you use the requirement statement in the head of the file pass a valid path.
+The path give the location of your pid file, example :

-    var pidfile = require('./easy-pin-file.js')('meteo.pid');
+    var pidfile = require('./easy-pid-file.js')('meteo.pid');

 this path put the meteo.pid file in the project folder.

-If you want to put the file .pid in folder like /run /var and so on on the OS be sure that your Node.js process granted the right privilege (otherwise a you give back a false and the file does NOT be create).
+If you want to put file.pid in system folders like '/run/..' '/var/..' and so on, be sure that your Node.js process granted the right privilege (otherwise you give back a false and the building of file.pid fails).

 ### example
-to use this module require and pass the path :
+to use this module use the require and pass the path for place your file.pid :

-    var pidfile = require('./easy-pin-file.js')('myprocess.pid');
+    var pidfile = require('./easy-pid-file.js')('myprocess.pid');

 and if you want handle the boolean returned :

-    var pidfile = require('./easy-pin-file.js')('myprocess.pid');
+    var pidfile = require('./easy-pid-file.js')('myprocess.pid');
-    if(pidfile){
+    if(pidfile.getState()){
       // true
     }else{
       // false
     }

 ### true / false
 If the file is created in the path passed you can read the boolean value true with the getState() function :

-      var pidfile = require('./easy-pin-file.js')('meteo.pid');
+      var pidfile = require('./easy-pid-file.js')('meteo.pid');
       // use a custom if else clauses if you want manage this case  true / false pidfile.getState();

-a false value is returned only when raise an exception, tested for a ENOENT and EACCES excpetion.
+a false value is returned only when raise an exception, tested for a ENOENT and EACCES excpetions.
 With a boolean value returned that catch all error you can use it without other complications.

 ### NO throw
-No throw and no error are launch from the module, only a silence true/false concerned all the operation involved in check the path create or rewrite the file.
+No throw and no error are launched from the module, only a silence true/false concerned all the operation involved.
 That's all !!

 #### exists / no exists
-the library do NOT create new folder if is put in the path then throw an exception
+the library do NOT create new folder, if the path does NOT exists a false is returned and the file.pid won't be create.